 In Amazon tries hiring lawyers for sellers claiming patent infringement, Engadget reports Amazon has figured out how to deal with patent infringement.

-Liked the article but maybe short on basic details.
-For example, can an accused infringer to go to district court, for example, to seek reversal of a "bad decision" by an Amazon neutral?
+Liked the article but appears short on basic details.
+For example, can an accused infringer go to district court to seek reversal of a "bad decision" by an Amazon neutral?
 Another question, can a winning US patent owner get an injunction against foreign sales?

 Copyright © 2019 Robert Moll.
 All rights reserved.